SebastianMuller/animpdf/README.md

   animpdf filename
 ```

-where filename is the name of the input file excluding '.pdf'.
+where filename is the name of the input file excluding '.pdf' (plus path if it's not in the same directory).
 The output then appears in the file filename_anim.pdf.

 Optional parameters are: